petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The development environment is very *tight and dedicated* to a project and is not recommend to be reused from one project to another.
 Development environment is also very specific to a person, each developer having his affinity, preferences and productivity by using different tools, and *AS LONG AS THIS DOES NOT CREATE INTERFACE PROBLEMS* with the other team members or *LICENSING ISSUES*, its perfectly to use them (this is frequently happen for code IDEs and editors).

-!!! note "dev environment life cycle"
-    So the development environment life is limited to one project or even only to  a phase of a project.
+>So the development environment life is limited to one project or even only to  a phase of a project.
 Development environment can contain all things that developer (or the team if use a development server) consider necessary to use.
 Especially when using development servers *it is very useful if the development language / framework allow for some instruments to isolate environments* and clearly the should be used (examples are: `Poetry` or `venv` for Pyrhon, `composer` for PHP and Laravel, `cargo` for Rust, etc).

+!!! info "Resulted version quality"
+    Software versions resulted from development environment ***cannot be "rated" more than `alpha`***.

 ### **Test** environment